-Bear Spray: There are grizzlies in Banff National Park, so bring the bear spray and understand how to use it.
+Bear Spray: There are grizzlies in Banff National Park, so bring the bear spray and know how to use it.

-Extra Gear: After recent snows you may need heavier boots and crampons or Yaktrax to handle ice on the steeper sections of trail
+Extra Gear: After recent snows you may need heavier boots and crampons/Yaktrax to handle ice on the steeper sections of trail.

-Camera: This is a popular spot among photographers
+Camera: This is a popular spot to photograph because of its beauty!